uwe-koeckemann/AIDDL/common/doc/automata/dfa.md

             (in ?q0 ?Q)
           )))))

-The full aiddl file can be found [here](../../aiddl/automata/discrete-finite-state-machine.aiddl).
+The full AIDDL type definition can be found [here](../../aiddl/automata/discrete-finite-state-machine.aiddl).

 ## Example Input